Hello-Ship-Code/Animated_Chess/.github/ISSUE_TEMPLATE/feature_request.md

----
-name: Feature request
+name: Feature Request
-about: Suggest an idea for this project
+description: Request a new feature for this project
-title: ''
+title: "[FEATURE]: "
-labels: ''
+labels:
-assignees: ''

----

-**Is your feature request related to a problem?
-Please describe.**
+  - "feature"
+body:
+  - type: markdown
+    attributes:
+      value: |
+        Thanks for taking the time to submit this feature request!

+        Please answer the following questions before submitting an issue.

+        - [x] I am running the latest version
+        - [x] I checked the documentation and found no answer
+        - [x] I checked to make sure that this issue has not already been filed

+  - type: textarea
+    id: summary
+    attributes:
+      label: Feature Summary
-A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]
+      description: A clear and concise description of the feature.

-**Describe the solution you'd like**
-A clear and concise description of what you want to happen.

-**Describe alternatives you've considered**
-A clear and concise description of any alternative solutions or features you've considered.

-**Additional context**
-Add any other context or screenshots about the feature request here.
+      placeholder: "Example: As a [user role], I want to [complete action] so that I can [achieve outcome]"
+    validations:
+      required: true

+  - type: checkboxes
+    id: terms
+    attributes:
+      label: Code of Conduct
+      description: By submitting this issue, you agree to follow our [CODE_OF_CONDUCT.md](CODE_OF_CONDUCT.md)
+      options:
+        - label: I agree to follow this project's Code of Conduct
+          required: true